SatiahTheophilusTugbe/SplunkDashboardAndDataVisualization/README.md

 # <h1> SPLUNK DASHBOARD AND DATA VISUALIZATION </h1>
 # Project Overview
-This project provides a step-by-step guide for visualizing and monitoring web traffic data using Splunk.
+In this project, I provideed a step-by-step guide for visualizing and monitoring web traffic data using Splunk.
 The data in question is focused on `POST` events, and through various visualization tools like **radial gauges**, **pie charts**, and **geographic maps**, you’ll gain insights into server request patterns and create dashboards to consolidate and monitor these metrics.
 Each visualization is saved as a report, which is then assembled into a Splunk dashboard for monitoring and alerting.

 # Detail Steps
-# Upload the radialgauge.csv file to your Splunk environment:
+# Upload the radialgauge.csv file to your Splunk environment:(File was provided)
 Navigate to splunk/logs/Week-2-Day-1-Logs and upload the radialgauge.csv file.

 ![2](https://github.com/user-attachments/assets/07170b15-afcc-46a9-83ae-a9bb154d5c4a)

-Select all default options during the upload.
+Select all default options during the upload:

 ![3](https://github.com/user-attachments/assets/854f0e92-669a-4596-b703-c3f1302f6abc)

 ## Single-Value Visualization (Radial Gauge)
-In this exercise, I created a radial gauge to monitor the number of "POST" requests per hour.
+In this exercise, I created a radial gauge to monitor the number of "POST" requests per hour:
 - Search: Use the following SPL query to count the number of POST events:
 - Query: source="radialgauge.csv" http_method=POST | stats count as total